bracerino/uMLIP-Interactive/README.md

 - **Energy grid scan** (with generated Python script)
 - **Additional post-processing scripts** (average powder diffraction pattern, average structure from .xyz trajectory)

 **Interactive interface for multiple input structure files** (POSCAR, CIF, LMP, XYZ with lattice) with a **machine learning MACE / CHGNet / Nequix / Allegro / NequIP / SevenNet / Orb-v3 / MatterSim / UPET / GRACE interatomic potentials**.
-It is also possible to generate Python code with the set settings and run the simulations directly in the console (currently works for energies, geometry optimization, elastic properties, and genetic algorithm).
-For the generated Python code, simply put it into an empty folder and run it.
-The structures that were uploaded to the app will be automatically created in the POSCAR format before the simulation start.
-The application also **supports selective dynamics in POSCAR** files, preserving the set constraints for specific atoms.
+It is also possible to generate stand-alone Python code with the set settings and run the simulations directly in your console.
+Simply put this script into a folder with your structures and start it.
+The application also supports **selective dynamics in POSCAR** files, preserving the set constraints for specific atoms.

 For **online version** which can be used **to generate standalone python scripts** for selected calculations, please visit: **https://umlip-interactive.streamlit.app**